-In the meantime we actively encourage contractors and their teams to participate in local PCN meetings and activities wherever possible, and engage with local GP practices on topical issues, such as electronic Repeat Dispensing and flu vaccinations, to seek to build relationships and trust.
+We actively encourage contractors and their teams to participate in their local PCN meetings and activities wherever possible, and engage with local GP practices on topical issues, such as electronic Repeat Dispensing and flu vaccinations, to seek to build relationships and trust.
 Ideally relationships should be built with GPs, other clinicians, including clinical or practice pharmacists, practice managers and other support team members.
 This work is separate from any work the pharmacy lead for the PCN may undertake at a network level.

 PCNs across Lancashire & South Cumbria

-Across Lancashire & South Cumbria there are 41 PCN’s: View the list on the Lancashire and South Cumbria Integrated Care System website: https://www.healthierlsc.co.uk/primarycare/primary-care-networks
+Across Lancashire & South Cumbria there are 42 PCNs: View the list on the Lancashire and South Cumbria Integrated Care System website: https://www.healthierlsc.co.uk/primarycare/primary-care-networks

 NHS England animation

 There is a short NHS England animation https://www.youtube.com/watch?v=W19DtEsc8Ys that explains the concept of PCNs and how this new way of working enables health professionals and other services to work together to provide better access for patients.

 More information about PCNs can be found from nationally based websites: